bcbio/bcbio_validations/NA24385_sv/README.md

 lumpyexpress versus 1 with smoove.
 While we don't have validations for these events, this is a substantial reduction in likely extra noisy calls.

-The smoove implementation has comparable sensitivity and specificity to the custom lumpyexpress implementation using genotyping.
-However both are less sensitive than manta or lumpy calling that ignores genotyping.
-We'll continue to tune to improve outputs for this dataset and additional comparison data for orthogonal validations.
+Updated v1.0.5 of smoove has improved sensitivity compared to our custom lumpyexpress implementation in bcbio, especially on indels.
+We'll plan to continue to improve sensitivity in comparison with manta and incorporate additional validation benchmarks.

 Validation resources: